-The extant building and the proposed extension are in close proximity to the existing traditional stone field boundary and as such are to be seen in context and read in the rural landscape as a single, appropriate farm building.
-Additional planting around the extended building could provide further screening in long views and will ensure that the character of the rural landscape will not be compromised.
+The building is proposed in close proximity to the existing traditional stone field boundary and as such will be seen in context and read in the rural landscape as an appropriate farm building.
+This will be reinforced by the proposed materials, timber boarding and the low eaves height intended.
+Additional planting around the building will provide further screening in long views and will ensure that the character of the rural landscape will not be compromised.